Welcome to TypeShift

 Categories let you group snippets and filter the list.
 Each category gets a name and a color — the color dot shows in the sidebar and in the snippet list.

-To create a category, click the + button next to "Categories" in the sidebar.
+To create a category, click the New Category button at the bottom of the sidebar.
 To assign a snippet, open it in the editor and choose a category from the dropdown.

 Snippets not assigned to a category appear under All Snippets.
 You can also view all snippets regardless of category by selecting All Snippets at the top of the sidebar.